rjvkr2021/vivahit/README.md

 ```
 npm start
 ```
-The app will open automatically in your browser.
-If the app didn't open automatically, open http://localhost:3000 to view it in your browser.
+The app opens automatically in your browser.
+If the app doesn't open automatically, open http://localhost:3000 to view it in your browser.

-The page will reload automatically when you make changes.
+The page reloads automatically when you make changes.